2020–21 ABA League First Division: Regular season

 The regular season began on 2 October 2020.

 On 17 December 2020, the Slovenian club Koper Primorska was disqualified from the competition after failing to play two consecutive games due to financial problems.
-All of the Koper Primorska results were be registered with the scores of 20–0 for their opponents and were not awarded a point for the defeat.
+All of the Koper Primorska results were registered with the scores of 20–0 for their opponents and were not awarded a point for the defeat.

 League table

 Positions by round

 The Slovenaian club Koper Primorska was disqualified from the competition on 17 December 2020.

 Results

 The Slovenaian club Koper Primorska was disqualified from the competition on 17 December 2020 and forfeited 0–20 for all matches before and following ejection.
 The club played nine games before ejection.
 They have not appeared in rounds 10 and 11.
 The club was disqualified from the further competition due to unjustified non-appearance in two consecutive games.

 Results by round

 The table lists the results of teams in each round.

 The Slovenaian club Koper Primorska was disqualified from the competition on 17 December 2020 and forfeited 0–20 for all matches before and following ejection.